lapets/mr4mp/README.rst

 Purpose
 -------
 This package provides a streamlined interface for the built-in Python `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`__ library.
-The interface makes it possible to parallelize in a succinct way (sometimes using only one line of code) a data workflow that can be expressed in a *concise* `MapReduce <https://en.wikipedia.org/wiki/MapReduce>`__-like form.
+The interface makes it possible to parallelize in a succinct way (sometimes using only one line of code) a data workflow that can be expressed in a  `MapReduce <https://en.wikipedia.org/wiki/MapReduce>`__-like form.
 More background information about this package's design and implementation, as well a detailed use case, can be found in a `related article <https://github.com/python-supply/map-reduce-and-multiprocessing>`__.

 Installation and Usage
 ----------------------